microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     }
     ```

-    The code in this function collects data from a specified Cosmos DB collection and writes it to Postgres.
+    The code in this function collects data from a specified Cosmos DB collection and writes it to an Event Hub.
 The `Run()` method triggers every time a new entry is added to the Cosmos DB collection `sensors.telemetry`.
 There can be more than one document per `Run()` call, so we need to process each one individually.
 We first convert the Cosmos telemetry record into a `TelemetryOutput` and deserialize the event's `MessageBody`.

-    Immediately after loading the telemetry record, we write it out to Postgres using `WriteTelemetryEventToPostgres`.
-This method connects to Postgres using the `pg_connection` connection string and executes the `insertCommand` SQL statement to perform an insertion.

     The next step is to call the Azure Machine Learning endpoint for the stamp press model.
 This requires the machine temperature and pressure, which we can collect from the message.
 We then call `GetMaintenancePrediction()` to make the HTTP request.
 Azure Machine Learning returns back a list of predictions, but because we only sent one item's inputs, we expect to get only one result.

-    Once we have the maintenance prediction, we can write a new `TelemetryOutput` message to Postgres which contains the prediction as well as an Event Hub.
+    Once we have the maintenance prediction, we can write a new `TelemetryOutput` message which contains the prediction to an Event Hub.

 5. In the Visual Studio Code terminal, enter the following commands.

     ```cmd
     dotnet add package Azure.Messaging.EventHubs
-    dotnet add package Npgsql
     dotnet restore
     dotnet build
     ```